hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 5. Tag your blog post.

-You can tag your post to tie it to one of the HPE Developer "Platform" pages on the HPE Developer portal.
+You can tag your post to tie it to one of the HPE Developer "products or HPE GreenLake or Open Source" pages on the HPE Developer portal.
 Use tags as one way to optimize your blog post for results from search engines such as Google search engine.
 You do so by tagging your article with popular keywords (1 to 4 keywords) that reflect the relevancy of your topic.
 Visit the site [here](https://hpe-dev-portal.netlify.app/tags/) to look for existing tags in our HPE Developer web site.

->Note: For more information on how to use tags and tie your blog post to a "Platform" page refer to section "***Tips and Tricks using the CMS Editor***" at the end of this document.
+>Note: For more information on how to use tags and tie your blog post to a "Product, HPE GreenLake or Open Source" page refer to section "***Tips and Tricks using the CMS Editor***" at the end of this document.

 6. As you are adding content to the **BODY** area, you can preview your blog on the right pane.